 Return - When a player registers a goal, assist, clean sheet or a bonus point, they are deemed to have earned a "return".

 Rolling a transfer - Managers roll a transfer that they do not use in a Gameweek.
 This means that they will have two transfers to use the following Gameweek.
-FPL managers can only roll one transfer each week, although you can never have more than two free transfers available to use.
+FPL managers can only roll one transfer each week, although you can never have more than five free transfers available to use.

 Rotating goalkeepers - A pair of, usually cheap, goalkeepers who FPL managers rotate based on fixtures.